Top Bitcoin tools and platforms overview

 Sixth Indicator – Unsecured and Vulnerable Website

 Before engaging with any exchange, ensure the website is secure by looking for an SSL certificate, symbolized by a padlock icon in the address bar.
-Moreover, without SSL encryption, your personal and financial data are vulnerable to interception by hackers.
+Also, if SSL encryption is not used, your private and money-related information can be easily stolen by hackers.
 Therefore, it is very important to review the list of fake trading websites to avoid falling into such traps.

 Seventh Indicator – Withdrawals & Trading Bugs